-Organizational learning and agility can also be achieved through strategic partnerships or alliances, which might offer complementary core competencies that, allow entry into new markets or a basis for new products or services.
-Partnerships and alliances might also permit you to address common issues by blending your organization's core competencies or leadership capabilities with other organizations' complementary strengths and capabilities, creating a new source of strategic advantage.
-The result may be broad, interdependent collaborative networks that include traditional partners and collaborators as well as competitors, customers, communities, and organizations outside the sector or industry.
+Organizational LEARNING and agility can also be achieved through STRATEGIC PARTNERSHIPS or alliances with other health care organizations, which might offer complementary core COMPETENCIES that allow entry into new markets or a basis for new health care services, or result in referrals or shared facilities.
+PARTNERSHIPS and alliances might also permit you to address common issues by blending your organization's core COMPETENCIES or LEADERSHIP capabilities with other organizations' complementary strengths and capabilities, creating a new source of STRATEGIC advantage.
+External PARTNERSHIPS might address sectorwide issues, such as the need for longitudinal care, equity of and access to care, and comparative PERFORMANCE data.
+The result may be broad, interdependent collaborative networks that include traditional PARTNERS and collaborators as well as competitors, patients, other customers, communities, and organizations outside the health care industry.

-Focus on Success and Sustainability
+Focus on Success & Sustainability

-Ensuring your organization's success now and in the future requires an understanding of the shortand longer-term factors that affect your organization and its marketplace.
-Ensuring this ongoing success requires managing uncertainty in the environment, as well as balancing some stakeholders' short-term demands with the organization's and stakeholders' needs to invest in long-term success.
-The pursuit of sustained growth and performance leadership requires a strong future orientation and a willingness to make long-term commitments to key stakeholders your customers, workforce, suppliers, partners, and stockholders; the public; and the community.
-It also requires the agility to modify plans, processes, and relationships when circumstances warrant.
+Ensuring your organization's success now and in the future requires an understanding of the short- and longer-term factors that affect your organization and its marketplace.

+Ensuring this ongoing success requires managing uncertainty in the environment, as well as balancing some STAKEHOLDERS' short-term demands with the organization's and stakeholders' needs to invest in long-term success.
+The pursuit of sustained growth and PERFORMANCE LEADERSHIP requires a strong future orientation and a willingness to make long- term commitments to key STAKEHOLDERS-your CUSTOMERS, such as patients and their families; your WORKFORCE, suppliers, PARTNERS, and community; the public; and employers, payors, and health profession students.
+It also requires the agility to modify PLANS, PROCESSES, and relationships when circumstances warrant.

-Your organization's planning and resource allocation should anticipate many factors, such as customers' short- and long-term expectations; new business models; new collaboration and partnering opportunities; potential crises, including changing economic conditions; workforce capacity and capability needs; the competitive global marketplace; technological developments; security and cybersecurity risks; changes in customer and market segments; new business models; evolving regulatory requirements; changes in community and societal expectations and needs; and strategic moves by competitors.
-Your strategic objectives and resource allocations need to accommodate these influences.
-A focus on success includes developing your leaders, workforce, and suppliers; accomplishing effective succession planning; creating a supportive environment for taking intelligent risks and encouraging innovation; and anticipating areas for societal contributions and societal concerns including care for environment and people's health & safety.
+Your organization's PLANNING and resource allocation should anticipate many factors, such as changes in health care delivery models; resource availability; patients' and other CUSTOMERS' shortand long-term expectations; new business and partnering OPPORTUNITIES; potential crises, including changing economic conditions; WORKFORCE CAPACITY and capability needs; the competitive health саге marketplace; technological developments; security and cybersecurity risks; changes in patient, other CUSTOMER, and market SEGMENTS; evolving regulatory requirements; changes in community and societal expectations and needs; and STRATEGIC moves by competitors.
+Your STRATEGIC objectives and resource allocations need to accommodate these influences.
+A focus on success includes developing your leaders, WORKFORCE, and suppliers; accomplishing effective succession PLANNING; creating a supportive environment for taking INTELLIGENT RISKS and encouraging INNOVATION; and anticipating areas for societal contributions and concerns.

-Managing for Innovation
+Managing for INNOVATION

-Innovation means making meaningful change to improve your organization's products, services, programs, processes, operations, and business model, with the purpose of creating new value for stakeholders.
-Innovation should lead your organization to new dimensions of performance.
-Innovation requires a supportive environment, a process for identifying strategic opportunities, and the pursuit of intelligent risks.
-Innovation and incremental continuous improvement are different, but complementary, concepts.
-Successful organizations use both approaches to improve performance.
+INNOVATION means making meaningful change to improve your organization's health care services, programs, PROCESSES, operations, health care delivery model, and business model, with the purpose of creating new value for STAKEHOLDERS.

+INNOVATION should lead your organization to new dimensions of PERFORMANCE.
+INNOVATION requires a supportive environment, a PROCESS for identifying STRATEGIC OPPORTUNITIES, and the pursuit of INTELLIGENT RISKS.
+INNOVATION and continuous incremental improvement are different, but complementary, concepts.
+Successful organizations use both APPROACHES to improve PERFORMANCE.

-Innovation is no longer strictly the purview of research and development departments; innovation is important for all aspects of your operations and all work systems and work processes.
-Your organization should be led and managed so that identifying strategic opportunities and taking intelligent risks become part of the learning culture.
-Innovation should be integrated into daily work and be supported by your performance improvement system.
-Systematic processes for identifying strategic opportunities should reach across your entire organization and should explore strategic alliances with complementary organizations and with organizations that have historically not been a part of your collaborative network.
+INNOVATION is no longer strictly the purview of health care researchers; INNOVATION is important for all aspects of your operations and all work SYSTEMS and work PROCESSES.
+Your organization should be led and managed so that identifying STRATEGIC OPPORTUNITIES and taking INTELLIGENT RISKS become part of the LEARNING culture.
+INNOVATION should be integrated into daily work and be supported by your PERFORMANCE improvement SYSTEM.
+SYSTEMATIC PROCESSES for identifying STRATEGIC OPPORTUNITIES should reach across your entire organization, and should explore STRATEGIC alliances with complementary organizations and with organizations that have historically not been a part of your collaborative network.